Skip to content

 Scenario 2: Parameterized SQL Query with Dynamic Value

-Example of Parameterized SQL Query Using a Dynamic PersonID Value Mapped from a Variable
+Example of Parameterized SQL Query Using a Dynamic Employee Details Mapped from Variables

 • Configuration: